Playing Music In Bars and Hotels

 Unless authorised, the vast bulk of P2P 'file sharing' is considered unauthorised copying and transmission of copyright material.
 This activity hurts sales of music and the livelihoods of people in the business including your favourite artists and songwriters.

 What if I download music to use in my bar or hotel from a site overseas where the law might be different?

 As the owner or operator of premises you may be held liable for authorising copyright infringement at your premises by allowing a third party such as a DJ, karaoke jockey or jukebox operator to use illegitimate music.
-From a risk management perspective it may be wise to raise these issues with your third party providers.
+From a risk management perspective, it may be wise to raise these issues with the DJ or jukebox operator.